Neurocognitive disorder: Mild and major neurocognitive disorder

 Neurocognitive disorders can have numerous causes: genetics, brain trauma, stroke, and heart issues.
 The main causes are neurodegenerative diseases such as Alzheimer's disease, Parkinson's disease, and Huntington's disease because they affect or deteriorate brain functions.
 Other diseases and conditions that cause NCDs include vascular dementia, frontotemporal degeneration, Lewy body disease, prion disease, normal pressure hydrocephalus, and dementia/neurocognitive issues due to HIV infection (AIDS).
-They may also include dementia due to substance abuse or exposure to toxins.
+They may also include dementia due to substance abuse, adverse effects to medications or exposure to toxins.

 Neurocognitive disorders may also be caused by brain trauma, including concussions and traumatic brain injuries, as well as post-traumatic stress and alcoholism.
 This is referred to as amnesia, and is characterized by damage to major memory encoding parts of the brain such as the hippocampus.
 Difficulty creating recent term memories is called anterograde amnesia and is caused by damage to the hippocampus part of the brain, which is a major part of the memory process.
 Retrograde amnesia is also caused by damage to the hippocampus, but the memories that were encoded or in the process of being encoded in long-term memory are erased.

 Treatment

 Delirium

 The overarching principle of delirium treatment is finding and treating the underlying cause.
-If the patient is truly experiencing delirium, their symptoms should begin improving/resolving with proper treatment of their illness, intoxication, etc. Medication such as antipsychotics or benzodiazepines can help reduce the symptoms for some cases.
+If the patient is truly experiencing delirium, their symptoms should begin improving/resolving with proper treatment of their illness, intoxication, etc. Non pharmacologic interventions to treat delirium are the first-line treatment options.
+These include options such as verbal reorientation to time and place, allowing for adequate sleep, making sure the individual is adequately hydrated, addressing constipation or urinary retention.
+If non-pharmacologic interventions fail, Medication such as antipsychotics can help reduce the symptoms of agitation and aid with sleep for some cases.
+There is limited evidence that the use of antipsychotic medications reduces the total length of a delirious state.
+In cases of delirium caused by alcohol or other sedative drug withdrawal, benzodiazepines can be considered to alleviate symptoms, and prevent seizures or death.
+For individuals with delirium due to causes aside from sedative withdrawal, benzodiazepines can actually worsen delirium and its use should be limited.
 For alcohol or malnourished cases, vitamin B supplements are recommended and for extreme cases, life-support can be used.